-Water & Fish Habitat
+Water & fish habitat

 At our reservoirs, changes in water levels can affect the spawning cycles of certain species of fish.
 As well, changes in plant life and nutrient levels can have an impact on the food chain.
 Typically, the slower moving water found in reservoirs can trap nutrients important to fish survival.
-To mitigate this, BC Hydro has used fertilization programs to help maintain the production of fish food and sustain fish populations.
+To mitigate this, we've used fertilization programs to help maintain the production of fish food and sustain fish populations.

-Water Use Plans
+Water Use Plans help balance various interests

 The Upper Columbia River population of white sturgeon — North America's oldest and largest freshwater fish — has been listed as endangered.
 Biologists are still doing research to understand why white sturgeon are in decline but we know that human activities — such as pollution, dam construction and fishing — are likely factors.